Jabee: Later career: 2011–present

 Since Jabee coordinated the release of Black Future with the first performing at the grand reopening of Oklahoma City's historic Tower Theatre, Jabee also released "Juneteenth," which was released on iTunes and given away for free to fans who preordered Black Future.
 The EP consisted of tracks and b-sides not included within the limited edition Black Future vinyl.

 In fall 2016 following touring, Jabee will be featured as an honorary professor at the Academy of Contemporary Music @UCO, teaching a course on Hip Hop studies.
+In 2023 Jabee signed to Mello Music Group and released his debut "The Spirit is Willing but the Flesh is Weak" in 2024.
+WIth Production from Evidence, Conductor Williams, Marv Won and Apollo Brown.

 Artist controversy

 In 2014, Jabee was booked to perform a month in advance for "KSBI's Oklahoma Live".
 Jabee brought in a full band for the performance, and the producer of the show asked them to leave—"due to an oversight".
 After winning his Emmy, he was asked to leave without the planned interview, due to the producer's fear of being fired.
 The incident gained hundreds of tweets, reports and social media upload.
 The president of station Vince Orza immediately called and released a statement online apologizing for the incident and Jabee waited for the chaos to blow over.

 In 2015, Jabee went to an Oklahoma mall to get a haircut before his Black History 2015 showcase.
 During his time at the mall, Jabee was surrounded by four security guards who criticized him for wearing a hoodie and accused him of filming with a camcorder.
 Inches away from the exit, Jabee was arrested and spent his evening behind bars.
 Incidents like this have helped Jabee write albums such as Black Future, based on experiences from his own life.